Siddhantaternos/Database-Management-Systems-DBMS-/Normalization.md

-## 🧩 Database Normalization — Notes
+## 🧩 Database Normalization

 Database normalization is the process of **structuring data to reduce redundancy, avoid anomalies, and preserve data integrity**.
 It answers one core question:

 > *How should data be split across tables so the database stays correct, scalable, and easy to maintain?*

-Normalization is not about memorizing normal forms—it’s about **thinking in dependencies**: how attributes relate, what truly belongs together, and what must be separated to prevent inconsistency.
+Normalization is not about memorizing normal forms it’s about **thinking in dependencies**: how attributes relate, what truly belongs together, and what must be separated to prevent inconsistency.

 These notes focus on: